VinnieMaen/react-native-video-player/README.md

+# About
+Forked to change react-native-vector-icons to @expo/vector-icons.

 # Why do you use this library?

 I'd like to learn more about why people use this library over others.
 If you have the time, please leave a reaction at https://github.com/cornedor/react-native-video-player/discussions/166